antonryoung02/Ad_Classification/README.md

 Implemented MobileNet, ShuffletNet, and GhostNet architectures

-Moved all model hyperparameters to a .yaml config file
+Moved all pipeline hyperparameters to a .yaml config file

 Gathered baseball & basketball datasets and shifted to multiclass classification learning